What does Psalm 1 say to us today?

 When Robert Frost wrote this poem, he wasn't trying to illustrate Psalm 1.
 But these last three lines almost sound like it, don't they?

-What kind of harvest do you wish to reap for yourself at the end of this road of life?
-Do you want to find a tree heavy with ripe fruit or will you be content to find yourself clutching handfuls of chaff?
+What kind of harvest do you wish to reap at the end of your life?
+Do you want to be there with a tree heavy with ripe fruit or will you be content to find yourself clutching handfuls of chaff?